WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

-The next session will take place on **Saturday 27th September 2025**.
+The next session will take place on **Saturday 4th October 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will continue with our *Python from the beginning* course, starting with the *Age Calculator* programme which we started last time.
+We will continue with our *Python from the beginning* course, with more turtle graphics which we started last time.

-If you weren't at the last session here are the links for the code we wrote: for the code written on the screen for ***first Python code*** go [here](https://trinket.io/python/0105d627ebcc); for the code on the screen for the ***Age Calculator*** as we left it at the end of the last session go [here](https://trinket.io/python/837027a3abc1).
-You can also catch up on the material we covered [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step1/step1.md).
+If you weren't at the last session here are the links for the code we wrote: for the code written on the screen for ***age calculator*** go [here](https://trinket.io/python/a06575fc1b50); for the code on the screen for ***graphics*** as we left it at the end of the last session go [here](https://trinket.io/python/0eed346b299c).
+You can also catch up on the material we covered [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step3/step3.md).

-The link mentioned in the session for a fun BBC Bitesize course on learning to type properly is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).
+The link mentioned in the first session on 6th September 2025 for a fun BBC Bitesize course on learning to type properly is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).

 ### Trinket account